jakartaee/specifications/mvc/2.0/_index.md

 ---

 Jakarta MVC defines a standard for creating web applications following the action-based model-view-controller pattern.
 The key goal of this release is to switch the namespace for the API from `javax.mvc.*` to `jakarta.mvc.*`.
-No additional features are planned to make the transition from Jakarta MVC 1.1 easier.
+No additional features are included in order to make the transition from Jakarta MVC 1.1 easier.

 * [Jakarta MVC 2.0 Release Record](https://projects.eclipse.org/projects/ee4j.mvc/releases/2.0)